Syntactic Structures: Grammar models and transformations

 Chomsky's transformational grammar has three parts: phrase structure rules, transformational rules and morphophonemic rules.
 The phrase structure rules are used for expanding lexical categories and for substitutions.
 These yield a string of morphemes.
 A transformational rule "operates on a given string ... with a given constituent structure and converts it into a new string with a new derived constituent structure."
 It "may rearrange strings or may add or delete morphemes."
 Transformational rules are of two kinds: obligatory or optional.
 Obligatory transformations applied on the "terminal strings" of the grammar produce the "kernel of the language".
 Kernel sentences are simple, active, declarative and affirmative sentences.
 To produce passive, negative, interrogative or complex sentences, one or more optional transformation rules must be applied in a particular order to the kernel sentences.
 At the final stage of the grammar, morphophonemic rules convert a string of words into a string of phonemes.
 Chomsky then applies this idea of transformational rules in the English auxiliary verb system.

 Borrowing of terminology

 In Syntactic Structures, the term "transformation" was borrowed from the works of Zellig Harris.
+Harris's formal model of language analysis was called transformational generative grammar.
 Harris was Chomsky's initial mentor.
 Harris used the term "transformation" to describe equivalence relations between sentences of a language.
-By contrast, Chomsky's used the term to describe a formal rule applied to underlying structures of sentences.
+By contrast, Chomsky used the term to describe a formal rule applied to underlying structures of sentences.

-Chomsky also borrowed the term "generative" from a previous work of mathematician Emil Post.
+Chomsky borrowed the term "generative" from the work of mathematician Emil Post.
 Post wanted to "mechanically [derive] inferences from an initial axiomatic sentence".
 Chomsky applied Post's work on logical inference to describe sets of strings (sequence of letters or sounds) of a human language.
 When he says a finite set of rules "generate" (i.e. "recursively enumerate") the set of potentially infinite number of sentences of a particular human language, he means that they provide an explicit, structural description of those sentences.